microsoft/vscode-react-native/doc/debugging.md

 Hermes is the new JavaScript engine optimized for running React Native apps on Android.
 It improves app performance and decreases app size.

-To enable Hermese you are required to use at least version 0.60.2 of React Native.
+To enable Hermes you are required to use at least version 0.60.2 of React Native.
 You also need to edit your `android/app/build.gradle` file and rebuild your Android app.
 You can find the complete instruction [here](https://facebook.github.io/react-native/docs/hermes/).

 If you use Hermes engine, you are required to choose one of the following configurations:
  - React Native Direct: Debug Android

 ```
 {
-    "name": "Debug Android directly",
+    "name": "Debug Android (Hermes)",
     "cwd": "${workspaceFolder}",
     "type": "reactnativedirect",
     "request": "launch",